AloizioMacedo/hotklicker/README.md

-OBS: If a hotkey has a loop_delay attribute, the only way to end the loop with the current implementation by pressing ESC, **not** the same key that sets up the hotkey.
+OBS: If a hotkey has a loop_delay attribute, the only way to end the loop with the current implementation is by pressing ESC, **not** the same key that sets up the hotkey.
 This will kill the process and you must rerun it if you want to use another hotkey.